Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: Ekantik dharma

-Devotees aim to follow the spiritual guidance of the manifest form of Akshar embedding the principles of righteousness (dharma), knowledge (gnan), detachment from material pleasures (vairagya) and devotion unto God (bhakti) in to their lives.
+Devotees aim to follow the spiritual guidance of the manifest form of Akshar embedding the principles of righteousness (dharma), knowledge (gnan), detachment from material pleasures (vairagya) and devotion unto God (bhakti) into their lives.

 Followers receive gnan through regularly listening to spiritual discourses and reading scriptures in an effort to gain knowledge of God and one's true self.

 Dharma encompasses righteous conduct as prescribed by the scriptures.
-The ideals of dharma range from practicing non-violence to avoiding meat, onions, garlic, and other items in their diet.
+The ideals of dharma range from devotees following the principle of ahimsa (non-violence), practicing lacto-vegetarianism, avoiding onions, garlic, and other items in their diet.
 Swaminarayan outlined the dharma of his devotees in the scripture the Shikshapatri.
 He included practical aspects of living life such as not committing adultery and respecting elders, gurus, and those of authority.

 Devotees develop detachment (vairagya) in order to spiritually elevate their soul (jiva) to a Brahmic state.
 This entails practices such as biweekly fasting (on the eleventh day of each half of each lunar month) and avoiding worldly pleasures by strongly attaching themselves to God.

 The fourth pillar, devotion (bhakti) is at the heart of the faith community.
 Common practices of devotion include daily prayers, offering prepared dishes (thal) to the image of God, mental worship of God and his ideal devotee, and singing religious hymns.
 Spiritual service, or seva, is a form of devotion where devotees serve selflessly "while keeping only the Lord in mind."

 Followers participate in various socio-spiritual activities with the objective to earn the grace of the guru and thus attain association with God through voluntary service.
 These numerous activities stem directly from the ideals taught by Swaminarayan, to find spiritual devotion in the service of others.
 By serving and volunteering in communities to please the guru, devotees are considered to be serving the guru.
 This relationship is the driving force for the spiritual actions of devotees.
 The guru is Mahant Swami Maharaj, who is held to be the embodiment of selfless devotion.
 Under the guidance of Mahant Swami Maharaj, followers observe the tenets of Swaminarayan through the above-mentioned practices, striving to please the guru and become close to God.

-Mandirs
+Temples

 The mandir, known as a Hindu place of worship, serves as a hub for the spiritual, cultural, and humanitarian activities of BAPS.
-As of 2019, the organisation has 44 shikharbaddha mandirs and more than 1,200 other mandirs spanning five continents.
+As of 2024, the organisation has 44 shikharbaddha mandirs and more than 1,300 other mandirs spanning five continents.
 In the tradition of the Bhakti Movement, Swaminarayan and his spiritual successors began erecting mandirs to provide a means to uphold proper devotion to God on the path towards moksha, or ultimate liberation.
 BAPS mandirs thus facilitate devotional commitment to the Akshar-Purushottam Darshan, in which followers strive to reach the spiritually perfect state of Aksharbrahman, or the ideal devotee, thereby gaining the ability to properly worship Purushottam, the Supreme Godhead.